michaelkotelnikov/rhacm-workshop/06.Gatekeeper-Integration/README.md

 <hub> $ oc apply -f policy-gatekeeper-httpsonly.yaml
 ```

+Wait until both policies are in a compliant state before you move forward with the exercise.

 Login to the managed cluster and try creating a web server using the next commands -

 ```
 <managed cluster> $ oc new-project httpd-test